root-project/root/README/ReleaseNotes/v606/index.md

 Add new TMVA plug-in based on R and Python (using Scikit-Learn)
 * See the [RMVA Web page](http://oproject.org/tiki-index.php?page=RMVA) for a detailed description of the new TMVA method based on R
-* See the [PyMVA Wb page](http://oproject.org/tiki-index.php?page=PyMVA) for detauiled description of the machine learning methods added in TMVA and based on the Python Scikit-Learn package.
+* See the [PyMVA Web page](http://oproject.org/tiki-index.php?page=PyMVA) for detailed description of the machine learning methods added in TMVA and based on the Python Scikit-Learn package.

 ## RooFit Libraries